Find Affordable College Courses

 2 Yearly Graduations

 Stanford University is the 12th most popular school in the nation for students seeking a doctor's degree in petroleum engineering.
-The average in-state tuition for full-time undergraduates is $55,473 per year, while in-state graduate students, on average, pay $54,315 per year.
-For the 2020-2021 academic year, 2 doctor's degrees were handed out to petroleum engineering majors at Stanford.
+The average in-state tuition for full-time undergraduates is $61,731 per year, while in-state graduate students, on average, pay $58,746 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in petroleum engineering from Stanford.

 Below are some popular majors that are similar to petroleum engineering that offer doctor’s degrees.